eajitesh/Reporting-Solution-on-AWS/README.md

 We shall take into consideration both of the above AWS storage service for our reporting database.

+## AWS Services as Reporting Engine

 Following could be some of the different solution approaches which can be used to create reporting solution/framework using different AWS services:

 * AWS Batch
 * AWS ECS
+* AWS EC2

+## AWS Services for Reporting Application

+Following could be different solution approaches for using different AWS services for reporting application:

+* AWS ElasticBeanstalk
 * AWS EC2